 Why Air Sealing Matters

-Air leakage, or infiltration, is one of the most important energy-efficiency measures.
+Air leakage is one of the most important energy-efficiency measures.

 It’s not surprising that all high performance building certification programs have air sealing requirements.
 Homes with high air leakage rates need to compensate with larger HVAC equipment to keep the home comfortable.
 That HVAC equipment has to run longer to continually heat/cool the air leaking into or out of the house.
 Think about a sieve being filled at a sink.
 If the holes in the sieve are large, the faucet has to run more to keep water in the sieve.
 If we could make the holes in the building envelope smaller we could keep more of the heated/cooled air inside.

 Moving beyond HVAC, air leakage is the method in which up to 98% of water vapor moves into a building.
 This unwanted moisture can cause building failures which can result in significant repair costs.
 Homes with high air leakage also let in more dust, allergens, and pollutants resulting in poor indoor air quality.